amirfefer/blueprints-dev-blog/README.md

 ### 4. Expose HTTP connection

 To allow HTTP connection to our GCP instance, log in to your GCP console -> VM Instances -> Edit your new instance -> Enable Allow HTTP traffic under **Network interfaces** section.
+For the express example, create a custom firewall rule for opening port 3000.

-And that's it! your new Apache server is running with your custom RHEL image!
+And that's it! your new Apache server / express API is running with your custom RHEL image!

 ![hello world page](hello_world.png)